repos-cl/CS-206-Parallelism-and-Concurrency-2022/exercises/exercise-3.md

-# Exercise 3
+# Exercise Session 3

 ## Problem 1: Parallel Encoding

 In this exercise, your group will devise a parallel algorithm to encode sequences using the run-length encoding scheme.
-The encoding is very simple.
-It transforms sequences of letters such that all subsequences of the same letter are replaced by the letter and the sequence length.
+This encoding transforms sequences of letters such that all subsequences of the same letter are replaced by the letter and the sequence length.
 For instance:

 ```
 "AAAAATTTGGGGTCCCAAC"  ⇒  "A5T3G4T1C3A2C1"